bayeshack2016/quant-hack/README.md

 Geographical Data
 -----------------

-**sf_zipcodes.geojson:**
+- `sf_zipcodes.geojson`:

     A GeoJSON file that contains San Francisco zip code level topographical data.
 Each feature contains an attitude `id` which is the zip code associated with the `Polygon`.